studoverse/katerbase/README.md

   }
 }
 ```
-`book._id` is always "the_hobbit", no matter if the document was inserted or already existed.
+In this example, `book._id` is always "the_hobbit", no matter if the document was inserted or already existed.
 `book.name` is "The inserted Hobbit" in case the document was just inserted, or whatever it was before in case it already existed.

 #### Example usage without _id filter: